Learning from the Euros

 - Share a story about a time you lost a big game, or you reacted badly to something in sport, and how you felt about it and what you did.

-- Find out more about some of the Christian footballers starring at the European cup.
-What difference does their faith make to their football and their lives?
+- Find out more about some Christian sports people.
+What difference does their faith make to their sport and their lives?

 - Reflect together on the way sport brings people together; share stories of people you might have met through sport, or consider how many different nationalities are represented in some of our top football teams – people who might never otherwise have met now are linked in friendship.
 How might that reflect God’s intention for humanity?